xyver/disaster-clippy-public/README.md

 Disaster Clippy helps you find actionable information from trusted sources - educational guides, DIY projects, government reports, and research papers.
 Ask questions in plain language and get recommendations with source attribution.

+**Fully offline-capable** - runs on a Raspberry Pi with no internet required.

 ---

 ## What Can I Ask?